w3f/Grants-Program/skeezer_network.md

 Integrating blockchain to Skeezer came up as a way to create a more collaborative and user-centric experience for members of the communities we're trying to build - users, listeners, health professionals etc.
 The Skeezer Blockchain will be a de-centralized network built on the Polkadot parachain network inheriting its secure, efficient, interoperability and scalable characteristics.
-The network will be implemented as two major smart contracts: a `fungible_token` - to track user, listener and professionals' participation within the network, and a `data_management_smart_contract` - to expose data centric features envisioned by the network e.g. Reputation Management, Rewards, and Conflict Resolution
+The network will be implemented as two major smart contracts: a `token_smart_contract` - to track user, listener and professionals' participation within the network, and a `data_management_smart_contract` - to expose data centric features envisioned by the network e.g. Reputation Management, Rewards, and Conflict Resolution

 A more comprehensive description of feature envisioned by the network can be found [here](https://skeezer.org/skeezer_blockchain_whitepaper.pdf).